Hezbollah military activities: Syrian Civil War

 Hezbollah has long been an ally of the Ba'ath government of Syria, led by the al-Assad family.
-Hezbollah has allegedly helped the Syrian government in its fight against the rebels during the Syrian civil war.
+Hezbollah has helped the Syrian government in its fight against the Syrian rebels during the Syrian Civil War.
 In August 2012, the United States sanctioned Hezbollah "for its alleged role in the war".
 General Secretary Nasrallah denied Hezbollah had been fighting on behalf of the Syrian government, stating in a 12 October 2012 speech that "right from the start the Syrian opposition has been telling the media that Hizbullah sent 3,000 fighters to Syria, which we have denied".
 However, according to the Lebanese Daily Star newspaper, Nasrallah said in the same speech that Hezbollah fighters helped the Syrian government "retain control of some 23 strategically located villages [in Syria] inhabited by Shiites of Lebanese citizenship".
 Nasrallah said that Hezbollah fighters have died in Syria doing their "jihadist duties".

 In 2012, Hezbollah fighters crossed the border from Lebanon and took over eight villages in the Al-Qusayr District of Syria.
 On 16–17 February 2013, Syrian opposition groups claimed that Hezbollah, backed by the Syrian military, attacked three neighboring Sunni villages controlled by the Free Syrian Army (FSA).
 An FSA spokesman said, "Hezbollah's invasion is the first of its kind in terms of organisation, planning and coordination with the Syrian regime's air force".
 Hezbollah said three Lebanese Shias, "acting in self-defense", were killed in the clashes with the FSA.
 Lebanese security sources said that the three were Hezbollah members.

 In response, the FSA allegedly attacked two Hezbollah positions on 21 February; one in Syria and one in Lebanon.
 Five days later, it said it destroyed a convoy carrying Hezbollah fighters and Syrian officers to Lebanon, killing all the passengers.
 The leaders of the March 14 alliance and other prominent Lebanese figures called on Hezbollah to end its involvement in Syria and said it is putting Lebanon at risk.

-Subhi al-Tufayli, Hezbollah's former leader, said "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians".
+Subhi al-Tufayli, Hezbollah's founder and former leader, said "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians".
 He said "those Hezbollah fighters who are killing children and terrorizing people and destroying houses in Syria will go to hell".

 The Consultaive Gathering, a group of Shia and Sunni leaders in Baalbek-Hermel, also called on Hezbollah not to "interfere" in Syria.
 They said "Opening a front against the Syrian people and dragging Lebanon to war with the Syrian people is very dangerous and will have a negative impact on the relations between the two".
 Walid Jumblatt, leader of the Progressive Socialist Party, also called on Hezbollah to end its involvement and claimed that "Hezbollah is fighting inside Syria with orders from Iran".